pkp/healthSciences/README.md

 - Health Sciences theme v1.1.2 is compatible with OJS 3.4.0.
 - Health Sciences theme v1.1.2-1 is compatible with OJS 3.4.0.
 - Health Sciences theme v1.1.2-2 is compatible with OJS 3.4.0.
+- Health Sciences theme v1.1.2-3 is compatible with OJS 3.4.0.

 ## Contribution